 Faculty and Staff

-Professor Whitaker graduated Cum Laude with a degree in Physician Assistant studies from Kettering College of Medical Arts in 1997.
-He went on to earn a Master of Science degree in Clinical Leadership with a concentration in Practice Management and Research from The George Washington University in 2004.
-He is currently working toward a Doctorate in Health Science from Nova Southeastern University.
-Prior to joining the faculty at Nova Southeastern, Professor Whitaker worked as an Assistant Professor in the University of Alabama at Birmingham's (UAB) Surgical Physician Assistant program culminating as the program's Academic Coordinator.
+Dr. Whitaker graduated Cum Laude with a degree in Physician Assistant studies from Kettering College of Medical Arts in 1997.
+He went on to earn a Master of Science degree in Clinical Leadership with a concentration in Practice Management and Research from The George Washington University in 2004 and was conferred his Doctorate in Health Science from Nova Southeastern University in 2014.
+Prior to joining the faculty at Nova Southeastern, he was an Assistant Professor in the University of Alabama at Birmingham's (UAB) Surgical Physician Assistant program culminating as the program's Academic Coordinator.

-Clinically, Professor Whitaker has practiced in Vascular and Interventional Radiology as well as in Gastroenterology, Hepatology and Nutrition.
+Clinically, Dr. Whitaker has practiced in Vascular and Interventional Radiology as well as in Gastroenterology, Hepatology and Nutrition.
 While at UAB, he practiced in Vascular and Interventional Radiology.
 His prior clinical background includes private practice Gastroenterology, Hepatology and Nutrition in southwest Florida.
-Before moving into private practice, Professor Whitaker worked in Radiology as well as Gastroenterology, Hepatology and Nutrition at the University of Florida.
-Professor Whitaker has been a certified Radiologic Technologist prior to his Physician Assistant career and he continues to maintain this certification.
+Before moving into private practice he worked in Radiology as well as Gastroenterology, Hepatology and Nutrition at the University of Florida.
+He had been a certified Radiologic Technologist prior to his Physician Assistant career and continues to maintain this certification.